Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Discussion

-Our results on the HCP n-back working memory task fMRI dataset demonstrated how the two frameworks can be used to study dynamic functional connectivity in an empirical setting.
+Our results for the HCP n-back working memory task fMRI dataset demonstrated how the two frameworks can be used to study dynamic functional connectivity in an empirical setting.
 In the realistic scenario that all connections show dynamics to some degree, the story becomes more difficult.
 Therefore, we focused on distinguishing between specific connections based on their dynamics, rather than classifying whether these connections were static or dynamic.
 In general, similar to our findings in the simulations, both testing frameworks were largely impacted by modeling choices and test statistics.
 We selected three regions of interest to compare the two frameworks.
 However, hypothesis testing of specific connections of interest on the individual level is challenging because of variations in functional connectivity between individuals~\cite{aguirre1998variability, mueller2013individual}.
-While individual-level results were heterogeneous, results of our newly introduced hierarchical Wishart process model and the sliding-window group level estimates were in line with our expectations, showing that the connections between the DLPFC and IPL was modulated more strongly by working memory load than the connection between these areas and A1.
+Results of our newly introduced pooled Wishart process model and the sliding-window group level estimates resulted in even more robust estimates than the individual-level estimates, and were in line with our expectations, showing that the connections between the DLPFC and IPL was modulated more strongly by working memory load than the connection between these areas and A1.